 Even though the Diocese as a whole is investing $13.2 million in schools each year, our commitment to affordability is not yet realized.
 We are working on programs that would limit tuition in areas where the median income is below the federal poverty line to no more than 7.5% of a family’s gross income – and we are committing an additional $15 million in endowment funds to help accomplish this goal over the next 5 years.

 Diocesan Scholarships are not the only way to help finance a Catholic School Education.
-The Diocese also partners with the Catholic Foundation, the Jethsuby Scholarship Fund, targeted local donors and a number of local foundations.
+The Diocese also partners with the Jethsuby Scholarship Fund, ACE Scholarships, the Catholic Foundation, targeted local donors and a number of local foundations.

 SUPPORT CATHOLIC SCHOOLSTo be a partner in Catholic Education, you can give in one of three ways: